andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/3-nuances-of-swift-extensions.md

 ### Extensions and visibility into extended Type

-When I introduced that first nuance about visibility into the extended Type, I asked the question, &#8220;Can they see things marked `private`?&#8221; The answer surprised me at first: _Yes_&#8230;they _can_.
+When I introduced that first nuance about visibility into the extended Type, I asked the question, "Can they see things marked `private`?&#8221; The answer surprised me at first: _Yes_&#8230;they _can_.

 However, here's where the second nuance comes in: It absolutely does matter _where_ the extension is defined.